Arab Orthodox Movement: Journalistic activism

-The Young Turk revolution that restored the Ottoman Constitution in 1908, led to the abolishment of press censorship.
+The Young Turk Revolution that restored the Ottoman Constitution in 1908, led to the abolishment of press censorship.
 Several newspapers, magazines and periodical appeared across Ottoman Palestine.
 Out of the twenty-five Palestinian newspapers that were launched in 1908, nineteen were Christian-owned.
 Palestinian Christian journalists dedicated a significant amount of space for the Orthodox cause.
 For example, Najib Nassar's Al-Karmil newspaper in 1908, Khalil Sakakini's Al-Dustour in 1910, and Bulus Shihadeh's Mir'at al-Sharq in 1919.
 The lead organ of the Orthodox movement, however, was the Falastin newspaper that was established by Issa El-Issa and Yousef El-Issa in 1911.

-The founding of Falastin's central motive was to serve as an outlet for the Arab Orthodox community in their struggle against the Greek clerical hegemony of the Patriarchate, but soon after picked up the Arab fight against Zionist colonization of Palestine.
+The central motive behind the founding of the Falastin newspaper was to serve as an outlet for the Arab Orthodox community in their struggle against the Greek clerical hegemony of the Patriarchate, but soon after picked up the Arab fight against the Zionist colonization of Palestine.
 When it first appeared in 1911, Falastin featured a column dedicated to Orthodox affairs.
 And after being republished in 1921, Falastin's editorials featured three main messages: Arab Orthodox dedication to their church; Greek clerical greed, immorality and foreignness; and inadequate British response to the issue.
 By the 1920s, the newspaper's editor Issa El-Issa began to view the Arab Orthodox movement, the Arab opposition to Zionist colonization of Palestine, and Arab opposition to the British Mandate authorities, as intertwined struggles in the national liberation movement against European imperial domination of Palestine.